Install PHP

 Typically, you won’t install all this software separately because connecting them is tricky and not intended for beginners.

-Therefore, it’s easier to find an all-in-one software package that includes PHP, a web server, and a database server.
+Therefore, it is easier to find an all-in-one software package that includes PHP, a web server, and a database server.
 One of the most popular PHP development environments is XAMPP.

-XAMPP is an easy install Apache distribution that contains PHP, MariaDB, and Apache webserver.
-XAMPP supports Windows, Linux, and macOS.
+XAMPP is an easy-to-install Apache distribution that contains PHP, MariaDB, and an Apache webserver.
+It supports Windows, Linux, and MacOS.

 Note that MariaDB is a fork of the most popular relational database management system, MySQL.

-To install XAMPP on windows, you can go to the XAMPP official website and download the suitable version for your platform.
+To install XAMPP on Windows, go to the XAMPP official website and download the appropriate version for your platform.

 To install XAMPP on Windows, you can follow these steps: